Dog ownership in Strathcona County

 Licensing your dog is easy and important in the return of lost dogs.

 Where dogs are allowed and not

-You must have your dog on a leash and keep control of your dog when off your property in both rural and urban areas.
+You must have your dog on a leash and keep control of your dog when off your property in rural areas and in Sherwood Park.

-Off-leash area: At the off-leash area, you can walk your dog without a leash; however, you must be able to control your dog using verbal commands.
-The off-leash area is located three kilometres south of Wye Road on Range Road 231, then east on Highway 628.
+At the off-leash area, you can walk your dog without a leash; however, you must be able to control your dog using verbal commands.
 Enjoy this natural parkland and remember to pick up after your dog.

 If your dog is wearing its licence tag, we will use the information in our records to try and contact you before the dog is impounded.
 Dogs are impounded at the Edmonton Humane Society for only four consecutive working days, after which time they become the property of the Edmonton Humane Society.

 If you've lost your dog, or you've found one, call 780-449-0170.

 If you are experiencing stray dogs on your property, you may borrow a trap free of charge.
 Call 780-449-0170 to arrange.

 Cleaning up after your dog

 You are responsible to pick up after your dog and dispose of the droppings in a garbage container.
 It's as easy as keeping a few plastic bags in your pocket.